Glossary

 Surplus Share

 Section titled “Surplus Share”A proportional reinsurance contract where the cession percentage varies by policy based on the ratio of the sum insured to the cedent’s retention line.
 Policies below the retention are not ceded; policies above are ceded proportionally up to a maximum number of “lines.”
-Modelled as a per-policy variable Scale operator.
+Modelled as per-policy variable scaling.

 See also: Quota Share, Proportional Reinsurance